gargakshit/deno-book-code/README.md

-## Microservices 1
+## Microservices 2

-This is the code for the `Hello Microservices` section of the deno-book.
+This is the code for the `Microservices - Integration with HTTP` section of the deno-book.